Wartime collaboration: France

-With the defeat of the Axis, collaborators were often punished by public humiliation, imprisonment, and execution.
+With the defeat of the Axis, collaborators were often punished by public humiliation, imprisonment, or execution.
 In France, 10,500 collaborators are estimated to have been executed, some after legal proceedings, others extrajudicially.

 British historian Simon Kitson has shown that French authorities did not wait until the Liberation to begin pursuing collaborationists.
 The Vichy government, itself heavily engaged in collaboration, arrested around 2,000 individuals on charges of passing information to the Germans.
-Their reasons for doing so was to centralise collaboration to ensure that the state maintained a monopoly in Franco-German relations and to defend sovereignty so that they could negotiate from a position of strength.
-It was among the many compromises that the government engaged along the way.
-Adolf Hitler was providing Germans in France with plentiful opportunities to exploit French weakness and maximizing tensions in the country around June 1940.
+They did so to centralise collaboration, ensure that the state maintained a monopoly in Franco-German relations and defend sovereignty so that they could negotiate from a position of strength.
+It was among the many compromises made by the Vichy government.
+Adolf Hitler gave Germans in France plentiful opportunities to exploit French weakness and maximize tensions there after June 1940.

 On June 25, 1940, Jean Moulin, a French civil servant who served as the first President of the National Council of the Resistance during World War II, was advised by German authorities to sign a declaration condemning an alleged massacre of Chartres civilians by French Senegalese troops.
-Moulin refused to collaborate, knowing that the bombing massacre was done by Germans.
-Moulin was then incarcerated by the Germans, where he would cut his throat with glass to prevent himself from giving up information.
+Moulin refused to collaborate, knowing that the bombing massacre was carried out by Germans.
+He was then incarcerated by the Germans, and cut his throat with glass to prevent himself from giving up information.